Robinpig/Note/docs/CS/OS/Linux/process.md

 The `wait()` system call allows a parent to wait for its child to complete execution.

 The `exec()` family of system calls allows a child to break free from its similarity to its parent and execute an entirely new program.
+The exec merely replaces the current process — its text, data, heap, and stack segments — with a brand-new program from disk.
 A successful call to `exec()` never returns.

 The separation of fork() and exec() is essential in building a UNIX shell, because it lets the shell run code after the call to fork() but before the call to exec();